diskrotrepo/wan_deploy/README.md

 # ComfyUI + Wan 2.1

-This script will get you up and running on runpod with ComfyUI with Wan 2.1
+This script will get you up and running with ComfyUI with Wan 2.1

 # Setup